semasuka/blog/_posts/2019-02-10-list-in-python.md

     ['Makamba', 'Cankuzo', 'Bururi', 'Makamba', 'Ruyigi', 'Cibitoke', 'Kirundo', 'Ngozi', 'Kayanza', 'Karuzi']

-Now we can see that Karuzi at index 1 has been removed, and if we execute again the remove function with "Karuzi" as the parameter, it will search in the list from left to the right and delete any occurrence of the element in the list.
+Now we can see that Karuzi at index 1 has been removed, and if we execute the remove function again with "Karuzi" as the parameter, it will search in the list from left to right and delete any occurrence of the element in the list.

 #### pop function